helion3/lodash-addons/README.md

 - *toQueryString* - Converts an object's key/values to a query string.
 - *toObject* - Recursively invokes "toObject" on custom objects which support the method.
 - *validatedAssign* - See explanation in `docs/`
-- *with* - Shorthand object creation when sole property is a variable.
+- *with* - Shorthand object creation when sole property is a variable, or a path.

 #### Preconditions
 - *check* - Throw a TypeError if value doesn't match one of any provided validation methods.